-The Scheme allows members to register their newborns free of underwriting if:
+The Scheme allows members to register their newborn free of underwriting if:

-- The member registers the newborn within three months of birth and - The cover start date is the same date as the newborn's date of birth.
+- The member registers the newborn within three months of birth - The cover start date is the same as the newborn baby's date of birth.

-However, we recommend that members register their newborns as soon as possible after birth.
-The longer members wait to add their newborns, the higher the risk of not having immediate cover.
-When members register their newborn on the Scheme within one month of the birth:
+We recommend that members register their newborn as soon as possible after birth.
+The longer members wait to add their newborn, the higher the risk of not having immediate cover.
+When members register their newborn on the Scheme within one month of the baby's birth:

-- The newborn dependant will have immediate access to healthcare benefits offered on the health plan and - The member's contributions will be up-to-date, so they don't have to worry about having to pay arrear contributions when they do register their baby.
+- The newborn dependant will have immediate access to healthcare benefits offered on the health plan. - The member's contributions will be up to date, so they don't have to worry about having to pay arrear contributions when they do register their baby.